Spectory/debugging_dev_meeting/README.md

 After more questioning, we know the exact input the user entered.
 We are able reproduce the bug, but see no errors/exceptions raised.
 All we can to do is start probing around at the code, while running manual tests.

-How can we prevent or at least reduce the debug cycle of such scenarios?
+How can we prevent, or at least reduce the debug cycle of such scenarios?

 Methods have input, and output.
 If we know what goes in & out of them, we can tell if they work properly.
 This is why often while coding & debugging we find ourselves adding prints to the code like so: